-snmp global [enable { disable | enable }] [engine-id engine-id] [remote-id remote-id no snmp global enable - Enable/ Disable the SNMP function.
+snmp global [status { disable | enable }] [engine-id engine-id] [remote-id] remote-id]

+no snmp global

+status - Enable/ Disable the SNMP function.
 By default, it is disabled.

 engine-id - Local Engine ID for local clients.
 The Engine ID is a unique alphanumeric string used to identify the SNMP engine on the switch.
 Its length ranges from 10 to 64 hexadecimal characters, which must be even number meanwhile.